jbinto/jbinto.ca-ansible-playbook/README.md

 ## Bikeways-specific notes

-A sample `.env` file is provided in `roles/bikeways/templates/.env-example`.
+An example `bikeways.env.yml` file is provided in `vars/`.
 All configuration for the application is stored here, including but not limited to secrets.

-Change it as necessary and rename to `.env` before attempting to run the `build-server` playbook.
+Change it as necessary and rename to `bikeways.env.yml` before attempting to run the `build-server` playbook.

-The `.env` file itself is under gitignore, as it contains sensitive credentials and API keys.
+The `bikeways.env.yml` file itself is under gitignore, as it contains sensitive credentials and API keys.

 ## Overview